Star Citizen: The ultimate mining guide (3.8)

 What should I pay attention to when it comes to resources?

-- The higher the percentage of the resource, the better.
+- The higher the percentage of the resources in relation to the total mass of the depot, the better.

 If you take a closer look at a deposit, pay particular attention to the percentages.
 The higher the percentage, the more profit!
-For example, an 18% quartz deposit is more lucrative than a 0.4% diamond deposit.
-However, one percent Laranite is worth more than 18 percent Quartz.
+For example, an 18% Copper deposit is more lucrative than a 0.4% Taranite deposit.
+However, two percent Taranite is most likely worth more than 18 percent Copper.

 Take your time to find a lucrative resource depot.
 You will ultimately save time and earn more money.